JeetChauhan17/BitLift/README.md

 # BitLift

-BitLift is a powerful platform that simplifies the process of deploying and hosting websites, giving you the tools you need to effortlessly launch your projects into the digital realm.
-Just like Vercel, BitLift allows you to store your website's repository contents on a cloud bucket and then seamlessly deploy and host your website with ease.
+BitLift is a powerful platform that simplifies the process of deploying and hosting websites, giving you the tools you need to effortlessly launch your projects.
+BitLift allows you to store your website's repository contents on a cloud bucket and then seamlessly deploy and host your website with ease.

 ## Features